 Pros: May suit the users who don’t like graphic visualizations.

-Disk Expert is not only a hard drive space visualizer but also a storage space cleaner.
+Disk Space Analyzer is not only a hard drive space visualizer but also a storage space cleaner.
 Besides the option to show the disk usage map, it can be used to quickly free up disk space on Mac.
 The application shows the size and other information for specific files and folders just by moving your mouse over the charts sections.
 In addition, you can remove unnecessary files with a special Trash button.
 Using helpful apps to find large files can save a lot of time.

 Pros: Displays hidden files and files’ data (size, date modified, location), creates a list of biggest files, allows users to delete files.